Invisalign Pain Timeline: Day 1 to Week 2 (And How to Get Relief)

 - Gums where pressure is concentrated

-- Tongue or cheeks (if they’re adjusting to aligner edges)
+- Tongue or cheeks (adjusting to tray edges)

 Tips for Relief

-- Continue soft foods if chewing feels uncomfortable
+- Continue soft foods if chewing is uncomfortable

-- Use a cold compress on your jaw or cheek for 10–15 minutes at a time
+- Apply a cold compress to your cheek or jaw for 10–15 minutes

-- Apply orthodontic wax to any rough aligner edges (or ask us to smooth them)
+- Use orthodontic wax on rough aligner edges (or ask us to smooth them)

 Days 4–7: The Turning Point